 Taking action can feel scary.
 We fear failure, but we can also fear success.
 It can be easy to feel too busy to achieve your intentions.

 However, you have the choice to take action and live your best life or stay the same.
 It’s up to you, so take responsibility to take action.

 Every day is a new opportunity to live your best life.
 We so often get stuck because we put things off.

 We can think, “When I’ve lost 10 lbs I’ll go swimming,” or “When I feel more confident I’ll look for a new job,” or “When I get my new running shoes I’ll start running.”

 How about starting from where you are?
 How about using what you already have?

 We often put off taking action until we have the newest phone/camera/game/course/book/shoes as if they are the keys to happiness.
 In the process, we forget about what we already have.

 Grab the camera that you have, put on your old running shoes.
 Go and do something interesting today with what you’ve got.
 Fancier gadgets, better clothes, or a slimmer body won’t make you better.
+Action will.

 This applies to the environment you live in as well as the people you spend time with.
 Use Marie Kondo’s decluttering method of asking, “Does it bring you joy?”